MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/prepare-go-live.md

    - Confirmation that the project is ready to start the Go-live Readiness Review.
 Carefully review prerequisites for the Go-live readiness review that are described in the earlier section of this article.
    - Confirmation of the Lifecycle Services project ID or Lifecycle Services project URL.
-   - Confirmation of the planned Go-live date (when live operations starts in Production).
+   - Confirmation of the planned Go-live date (when live operations start in Production).
 Make sure this date is reflected in the Lifecycle Services correctly.
    - Confirmation by when it's required to have Production environment deployed.
 Building a cutover plan allows to determine by which date environment should be available.
    - Confirmation who should be granted admin access for this project on Portal.
 It's required that admin access is granted to the member of the customer organization (unless it's an internal implementation by the partner).
    - Indicate in the e-mail if it's an internal implementation for a partner organization.